pirate/sites-using-cloudflare/README.md

 4,287,625 possibly affected domains.
 Download this file, unzip it, then run `grep domaintocheck.com sorted_unique_cf.txt` to see if a domain is present.

-Also, a list of some [iOS apps](https://www.nowsecure.com/blog/2017/02/23/cloudflare-cloudbleed-bugs-impact-mobile-apps) that *may* have been affected.

 ## Notable Sites